Minbar1/i3blocks/i3blocks.1.md

 	 updated as soon as it outputs a line.
 Thus limited to single line updates.

 `signal`
 :	 The signal number used to update the block.
-All the real-time (think
+     Depending on the platforms (Linux, *BSD),
-     prioritized and queueable) signals are available to the user.
-The number is valid between 1 and N, where SIGRTMIN+N = SIGRTMAX.
+     some real-time (think prioritized and queueable) signals are available to the user.
+     In Linux and FreeBSD, the number is valid between 1 and N, where SIGRTMIN+N = SIGRTMAX.
 (Note: there are 31 real-time signals in Linux.)
+     In OpenBSD only SIGUSR1 and SIGUSR2 signals are available.
+     For instance, `signal=10` means that this
+     block will be updated when **i3blocks** receives SIGRTMIN+10.
-For instance, `signal=10` means that this block will be updated when **i3blocks** receives SIGRTMIN+10.
+     In OpenBSD `signal=1` means this block will be updated when **i3blocks** receives SIGUSR1.

 `label`
 : 	An optional label to preprend to the `full_text` after an update.